Grades and Courses

 Is part-time university study counted?

-Yes, but greater weight is given to full-time study with a full course load because it provides the best evidence of how a student will handle the rigorous full course load of first-year law school (where eight courses are taken).
+Yes, but greater weight is given to full-time study with a full course load because it provides the best evidence of how you will handle the rigorous full course load of first-year law school (where seven courses are taken).

 What if I was working heavily to finance my education and had to take a lighter course load?

 I have some college courses/a college diploma/a college degree.
 Do they count?

-College courses are not included in a student’s GPA calculation for the purpose of law school admission at Western.
-Further, college study does not count towards the minimum academic requirements for Western Law.
-A minimum of three years (two years for Mature students) of full-time (or equivalent) university study is required.
+College courses are not included in your GPA calculation for the purpose of law school admission at Western.
+Further, Western Law currently does not accept college study as eligible pre-law study for admission.
 This is in accordance with the requirements for approved law degrees as set out by the Federation of Law Societies of Canada (i.e., “post-secondary education at a recognized university or CEGEP”).
-That said, additional education (including a college diploma or degree) is a positive factor in any application and is taken into consideration separately.
+That said, additional education (including a college diploma or degree) is a positive factor in any application and is considered separately.

-What about college courses for which a university will grant transfer credit?
+What about college courses for which my university granted transfer credit?

-College courses for which an applicant receives credit towards a university degree, as part of a pathways or bridging program, will be considered as appropriate pre-law study, provided an applicant has at least two years of university study beyond the college transfer credits.
+College courses for which you received credit towards a university degree, as part of a pathways or bridging program, will be considered as appropriate pre-law study, provided you have at least three years of university study beyond the college transfer credits.
+If you are in a formal collaborative college/university (2+2) program, a third year of university study is not required.